-Technology-traceable 68Ge/68Ga standard sources as 18F surrogates (14).
+We measured amounts of radioactivity using CRC-25PET and CRC-712 external dose calibrators (Capintec Inc., Ramsey, NJ, USA) to validate the administration accuracy of the automated infusion devices.
+These dose calibrators have been standardized using the National Institute of Standards and Technology (NIST) traceable germanium-68/gallium-68 (68Ge/68Ga) standard sources as 18F surrogates (14).
 We set the same time on dose calibrator and each device because the quantitative value of 18F changes by about 0.6% per minute due to differences in time between dose calibration and automated infusion devices.
 The external dose calibrator and all internal detectors of the automated infusion devices were directly cross-calibrated using 18F.
-We also confirmed the total administered volume using the LA230S (Sartorius Corp.) electronic balance as real volume.
+We also confirmed the total administered volume using the LA230S (Sartorius Corp., Goettingen, Germany) electronic balance as real volume.